 In the wake of the pandemic, financial institutions in the United States face evolving challenges, such as managing a remote workforce, and dealing with other COVID-19-related initiatives, such as the Paycheck Protection Program (PPP) and forbearance requirements.
 While acknowledging the current challenging circumstances in the May 18 notice, FinCEN stated that it expects financial institutions to continue to comply with their BSA obligations, including filing of Suspicious Activity Reports (SARs).

 FinCEN highlights the need for institutions and their compliance officers to be proactive and diligent in their management of financial crimes compliance risk, including monitoring, investigation and reporting of suspected financial crime.
 With ongoing money laundering, terrorist financing and fraud concerns, institutions cannot afford to put their financial crimes monitoring and reporting on hold despite COVID-19.

-The emerging fraud trends that law enforcement agencies are tracking include cases where perpetrators claim to have vaccines or cures for the coronavirus, products to disinfect homes or buildings, or fraudulent and unauthorised at-home COVID-19 tests.
+The emerging fraud trends that law enforcement agencies are tracking include cases where perpetrators claim to have vaccines or cures for the coronavirus, products to disinfect homes or buildings, or fraudulent and unauthorized at-home COVID-19 tests.
 Likewise, financial institutions are experiencing an unprecedented volume of suspicious activity alerts and must scale operations to accommodate the increased workload.